 The impact of the client reactions actually led me to becoming a Pet First Aid instructor and making sure that all of my staff were trained up too.

-Having someone enter your home for pet-sitting, to look after your beloved pets and possessions can trigger initial fears for homeowners and it is up to us to help potential clients overcome those fears.
-After the initial credibility checks our ability to show that we are genuinely interested in the client’s pets is something that should be taken seriously.
+Having someone enter your home for pet-sitting, to look after your beloved pets and possessions can trigger initial fears for homeowners.
+It is up to us the housesitters and petsitters to help potential clients overcome those fears.
+After the initial credibility checks our ability to show that we are genuinely interested in the pets and caring for their homes is something that should be taken seriously.
 It’s a responsibility with advantages.